The Wizard of New Zealand: New Zealand

 He initially provided his services free.
 In 1998, the Christchurch City Council signed a contract with him to "provide acts of wizardry and other wizard-like-services – as part of promotional work for the city of Christchurch" for an annual fee of $16,000.
 The Wizard also received financial support from his partner, Alice Flett.
 In 1998, an autobiography titled My Life as a Miracle was published.

 On 8 September 2003, the Wizard's large wooden house was destroyed by a fire, which Christchurch police treated as arson.
 The "Wizardmobile", constructed from the front halves of two VW Beetles, was also attacked and damaged.
 The Wizard was awarded the Queen's Service Medal in the 2009 Queen's Birthday Honours for service to the community.

 After the February 2011 Christchurch earthquake, the Wizard planned to retire and permanently leave Christchurch, saying that the town he loved had gone and that it was the end of an era.
 After it was announced by the Canterbury Earthquake Recovery Authority and the Anglican bishop that the remains of Christchurch Cathedral would be demolished, the Wizard returned to Christchurch to oppose the demolition.
 The Wizard continues to speak on the need to preserve Christchurch's heritage buildings.

 Between 2014 and 2021, Ari Freeman was the Wizard's apprentice.
 He distanced himself from the Wizard due to the latter's "divisive politics" and public comments about women and drag storytime events.

-In October 2021, the Christchurch City Council ended its contract with the Wizard after two decades of service.
-The Wizard said he was disappointed but will continue to appear in the city.
+In October 2021, the Christchurch City Council ended its contract with the Wizard after twenty-three years of service.
+The Wizard said he was disappointed but would continue to appear in the city.
 The Wizard stood as a candidate in the 2022 Christchurch mayoral election, receiving 2,474 votes and coming in fifth place.